 Admitted Student Resources

 Congratulations on your admission to Boston University and Kilachand Honors College!
+We invite you to explore the resources below to learn about the unique curriculum, community, and experiences Kilachand has to offer.

 April Open House Programming